Hannah-PortSwigger/CountUniqueIssues/README.md

 ## Usage
 1. Select the issues that you would like to sum
 2. Right-click and go to "Extensions > Count unique issues"
+3. Select the severity of the issues you would like to count
-3. Check your extension output tab
+4. Check your extension output tab